bbauska/Coursera-Bootstrap/README.md

 so which means that all those HTML elements for which href attribute has been applied.

-Similarly, you can say data-toggle=\"tooltip\", which essentially saves all those elements for which the data-toggle tooltip attribute has been applied.
+Similarly, you can say data-toggle="tooltip", which essentially saves all those elements for which the data-toggle tooltip attribute has been applied.